Keyboard shortcuts

 • Low SAGE value = feature adds little discriminative power

-SAGE runs on the frontier sample when MC sampling is active (representative subset), reducing computation at scale.
+SAGE runs on the directly-LLM-classified sampled subset when MC sampling is active (representative by stratification design), reducing computation at scale.

 SHAP Per-Item Attribution